 IRS says no because a dead person has no need to fund a retirement plan.
 Who can argue with that logic?

 Yes.
 An IRA, SEP or SIMPLE owner must begin taking distributions for the year they turn age 72.
 It does not matter if you are still working or if you do not want to touch the money, you still must take a required distribution.
-Your IRA custodian is required to notify IRS that you have to take a distribution but they are not required to tell IRS how much you should withdraw.
+Your IRA custodian is required to notify IRS that you have to take a distribution, but they are not required to tell IRS how much you should withdraw.
 The custodian is required to tell you how much you should withdraw or they must offer to do the calculation for you.
 You will get that letter from your IRA custodian in January each year.

 Any required distribution that is not taken is subject to a 50% penalty of the amount not taken and is reported on Form 5329 for the year the distribution was missed.

 All funds in traditional IRAs, SEP IRAs, and employer plans such as 401(k)s are eligible to be converted to a Roth IRA.
 Funds in a SIMPLE IRA can also be converted AFTER the employee has participated in the SIMPLE plan for two years.
 A conversion before that date will be subject to a 25% penalty tax on the amount withdrawn AND the funds are not eligible for transfer to any other type of retirement account except another SIMPLE.
 To do a conversion of employer plan funds, you must be eligible to take a distribution from the plan.

 7. When can I take money out of my Roth IRA?
 Will I have to pay any taxes or penalties on what I withdraw?